Oil and Gas Markets React to Strait of Hormuz Tensions and US Warnings to Iran

 Why It Matters

-The Strait of Hormuz is a vital chokepoint for global energy supplies, and disruptions or threats to its security can impact energy markets and international relations.
+The Strait of Hormuz is a vital chokepoint for global energy supplies, and disruptions or threats to its security can impact global oil and gas prices, affecting economies worldwide.

 What's Next